abderox/Algorand_Course/README.md

 ```

 ## Hints
 1. The recipient of an inner transaction must be in the accounts array.
-This means that you will need to get the best player's address from the global state, process it (because it returns as base64 format) and pass it into the accounts array when rewarding the player.
+This means that you will need to get the best player's address from the global state, convert it to the address string (because it returns as base64 format) and pass it into the accounts array when rewarding the player.

 ## Setup instructions